Haroenv/FauDroids.github.io/ideas.md

 ## The Fruit-Ripeness-Meter

 Buying ripe fruit in a supermarkt can be a real hassle for red-green color blind people.
-For exampling choosing a banana that is ready to eat is difficult, as the difference between an unripe green banana and a ripe yellow one is sometimes very suttle, making it hard to spot a good banana with the bare eye.
+For example choosing a banana that is ready to eat is difficult, as the difference between an unripe green banana and a ripe yellow one is sometimes very subtle, making it hard to spot a good banana with the bare eye.

 This app will help red-green color bling people by allowing them to take a